Ysurac/openmptcprouter-feeds/luci-app-omr-metrics/docs/metrics-guide.md

 it holds for you, first/last-seen timestamps, and which interfaces it has data for.

-Below that, one card per tracked interface (VPN-internal interfaces like `omrvpn`/`OWVPN` are filtered out), each with up to six sections — sections only appear when there's data to show, so e.g. **Signal** is absent on wired WANs and **BBR** is absent unless BBR congestion control is active:
+Below that, one card per tracked interface — the WANs first, then a **VPN tunnel** group for `omrvpn`/`OWVPN*`.
+The tunnel card carries the same sections, read on the tunnel device: its latency and loss are to the VPS over the combined connection rather than over one link, so it is the number to look at for "what the LAN actually gets".
+It is not a WAN, so the aggregation chips (MPTCP endpoint/subflow/backup) and the VPS-side **Forecast**/**Decision** sections are left off its card, and its metrics are never reported to the VPS.
+Each card has up to six sections — sections only appear when there's data to show, so e.g. **Signal** is absent on wired WANs and **BBR** is absent unless BBR congestion control is active: